vsujeesh/ossu-api/README.md

 ```

 ### Configure Environment
-Take a look at `.envsample` and rename it to `.env`.
-Edit the values according to your environment (please do not bring `.env` into source control)
+Rename the file `.envsample` as `.env`.
+Edit the values according to your environment.

 ### Install the dependencies (via NPM)
 ```bash